-Weighted average pool Auto pool Equipment pool Real estate pool Avg. extrapolated default rate (by projected WAL) 3.3% 2.1% 2.5% 7.6% CoV 88% 71% 52% 206% Moody's equivalent (by projected WAL) Ba1 Ba1+ Ba1 Ba1-
+Weighted average pool Auto pool Equipment pool Real estate pool Aircraft and train Avg. extrapolated default rate (by projected WAL) 3.7% 2.4% 3.7% 5.1% 7.9% CoV 55% 53% 48% 89% 153% Moody's equivalent (by projected WAL) Ba1- Ba1+ Ba1- Ba2 Ba3

 We complemented the above analysis with a top-down approach.
-Starting from Italy's (Baa3/P-3) base rating proxy for SME of Ba2, we evaluate the portfolio based on:
+Starting from Italy (Baa3/P-3) base rating proxy for SMEs of Ba2, we evaluate the portfolio based on the following:

-- 1. The size of the companies (assuming one notch penalty for micro-SMEs representing approximately 48.4% of the portfolio, and one notch benefit for large corporates) - 2.
+- 1. The size of the companies (assuming one notch penalty for micro-SMEs representing approximately 48.75% of the portfolio, and one notch benefit for large corporates) - 2.
 The borrowers' sector of activity.
 For example, we applied a 3⁄4-notch penalty to leases whose underlying borrower was active in the construction sector and a two-notch penalty for borrowers classified as real estate developers.
-If no information is provided for the sector of activity for a lessee (1% of the portfolio) we applied a one-notch penalty
+If no information is provided for the sector of activity for a lessee (2.38% of the portfolio) we applied a one-notch penalty